Menthalion/FateProvidence/README.md

 ## Stunts
 Because of narrative license, there is no direct relationship between stunts and skills / approaches like in core Fates.
 To add this narrative structure, we make use of Fate Core's optional [stunt families](https://fate-srd.com/fate-core/building-stunts#stunt-families): in F&P every stunt needs to be part of one.

 ### Stunt families
 Stunt families act as narrative license like aspects, but cannot be invoked.
 They need to be bought with refresh points; since each stunt family added doubles the narrative license to use all ranked skills, refresh costs doubles as well: 1 for the first, 2 for the second, 4 for the third...

 Aspects cannot be used directly as the root of a skill family.
 This is to prevent aspect loss / change to conflict with stunt development.
 Aspects are also encouraged to be combinations, while stunt families should be very broad but distinct entities.
+Stunt families can mirror

+#### Stunt family limit tracker
+Stunt families can have a tracker used to limit the use of specific skills belonging to the family.
+The description of these skills should include the limit cost per use.
+The limit tracker should contain a description of the consequences when filled up, as well as how it can be replenished.

 ### Broad stunts
 Identical to their Fate Core counterparts, broad stunts give a +1 bonus on actions.
 They should have a well-defined scope that is significantly smaller than their family.
 Broad skill bonuses do not stack: an action can only benefit from one broad stunt, and bonuses are overridden by more specialized ones.

 ### Swap stunts
 Stunts used for adding actions to an existing skill are used far less in F&P than in core Fates, since stunts can already apply to multiple skills.

 Swap stunts could still be practical in picking another (higher rated) skill than the one normally used for an action.
 Those should have a well-defined scope that is significantly smaller than their family.